-Game designed by Chris Roberts.
+Game design by Chris Roberts.
+Coding by Nick Pelling (Orlando).
+Graphics by Denis Loubet, Glen Johnson, Daniel Bourbonnais, Keith Berdak and John Watson; additional gfx by Herman Serrano.
 Music by Mark Knight and sound FX by Marc Schaefgen.

 The original game contents included blueprints for the 4 Confederation fighters in the game: Hornet, Scimitar, Raptor, and Rapier.